-Despite the exceptional circumstances around the world, I hope you are able to feel excited about your future studies and that I can welcome you to our campuses in August!
-Until then, stay safe!
+In spite of the extraordinary times, I hope you are able to feel excited about your future studies and that I can welcome you to our campuses in August!

 Director of the Master's Programme in Russian Studies, University of Helsinki

 As a MARS student, you are automatically part of the Aleksanteri Institute's research community as well.
 We are one of the largest academic centres in Russian, Eastern European and Eurasian Studies, and a home of more than 50 international researchers from a wide range of disciplines.
-Our research projects stretch from Russian military and defence policy via Arctic sustainability to the use of history in present day political discourse. — Please browse through the research section of the Aleksanteri site to find out more!
+Please browse through the research section of the Aleksanteri site to find out more!

 In addition to the multidisciplinary approach, our special strength lies in the close connection of research and teaching.
 The courses offered in MARS are taught by genuine experts in their fields and are based on the latest research findings.
 Your teacher is not just your teacher — they might also be the keynote speaker in a major conference or the specialist you see in the evening news.
 MARS students also have an opportunity to collaborate with the research groups.